 • Official Federal Information

-• How to Apply: Apply for Medicaid and contact your Community Centered Board to apply for the waiver.
+• How to Apply: Apply for Medicaid and contact your Case Management Agency to apply for the waiver.

-• Waiting List: Colorado has 3037 individuals with developmental disabilities on its waiting list; however, this waiver typically does not have a waiting list.
+• Waiting List: Colorado has 2345 people with developmental disabilities on waiting lists; however, this program does not typically have a waiting list.

 Also called BI Waiver